The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 \**Assuming each Demolish is able to fully tick.*

 Endwalker has greatly simplified our AoE options.
-As you can see, all of our AoE gcds only become worthwhile on 3+ targets.
+As you can see, all of our AoE GCDs only become worthwhile on 3+ targets.
 The only thing that remains to think about when using AOEs is Demolish.

-Demolish is our strongest Coeurl form GCD, and given that it's a DoT, we're able to simply rotate it between targets for maximum DPS in multitarget scenarios.
+Demolish is our strongest Coeurl form GCD, and given that it's a DoT, we're able to simply rotate it between targets for maximum DPS in multi-target scenarios.
 However, because it's a DoT, it relies on ticking fully for max value, and so you should estimate whether or not the DoT will tick for long enough to be worthwhile before applying it.

 ### Chakra